-Months later, when I met John Goodman again in Berlin at the film premier I handed him a print of the picture.
+Months later, when I met John Goodman again in Berlin at the film premier I handed him a print of the picture: John Goodman inspired by Pierre et Gilles.
 And there it was again: this unique wonderful laugh.